+TABLE 1: Broad Characteristics of Included Studies

+FIGURE 2 – Distribution of Papers by Publication Year

 34 studies (43%) looking at medical experience or training’s effect on confidence, either measured as a dependent variable or by recruiting participants in either a ‘novice’ and ‘experienced’ group.
 24 studies (30%) investigated how participants evaluated diagnostic differentials by allowing participants to record multiple differentials in their diagnosis.
 19 studies (24%) manipulated the complexity or difficulty of the patient case (excluding the studies that made use of real patient cases in situ).
-Finally, 10 studies (13%) studied information seeking by measuring or manipulating the extent to which participant sought tests or information to formulate a diagnosis.
+Finally, 10 studies (13%) measured or manipulated information seeking to study the extent to which the presentation of information affected diagnostic confidence.

+Methodologies

 Research Themes

-Calibration of Confidence and Certainty Judgements
+Miscalibration of Confidence and Certainty Judgements to Objective Accuracy

 On the whole, there is limited evidence of calibrated confidence judgements, either in terms of underconfidence16-18 or overconfidence19-21.
 We note that calibration was investigated in studies using vignettes in the vast majority of cases, as there is an established ground truth in each case (unlike in situ studies involving real patients) to compare the participants’ responses to in order to gauge accuracy.
-Calibration is then calculated in a similar for large amount of these studies: participants report their confidence/certainty in their diagnosis and this value is compared to their true accuracy.
+Calibration is then calculated in a similar manner for a large amount of these studies: participants report their confidence/certainty in their diagnosis and this value is compared to their true accuracy.
 As vignettes are quick and simple to administer, participants can complete several diagnoses during a single study such that both their confidence and accuracy can be averaged across cases.

-Calibration is seemingly affected by a number of factors.
+Calibration is affected by a number of factors.
 Studies have found that calibration is affected by the complexity or difficulty of the presented case22-24.
 When confidence judgements are not sensitive to the difficulty or complexity of the case, confidence stays fairly constant for difficult cases whilst accuracy decreases, leading to increased overconfidence (and decreased calibration).
 In past studies, complexity is manipulated by either presenting patient cases with more comorbid conditions23 or by showing more conflicting information about the patient to indicate multiple possible conditions25.
 Calibration may also be improved by the presence of feedback during a training period26-27.

 Contextual factors that pertain to the situated medical environment can also affect confidence, as found using more naturalistic paradigms.
 For example, clinicians may be constantly interrupted for other tasks28, which can especially happen during busier shifts where they have to manage more patients29 and are not present on rounds when a patient is previously discussed by staff30.
-Studies that emulated each of these instances found lower diagnostic confidence.
+Studies that emulated each of these instances found lower diagnostic confidence, though because the researchers for these studies do not obtain measures of accuracy due to working in situ, we can only determine how these contextual factors affect confidence rather than calibration.